-The WCP was granted Project Approval by the Minister for Planning on 1 February 2006 pursuant to the s75J of the Environmental Planning and Assessment Act 1979 (EP&A Act).
+The WCP was originally granted Project Approval by the Minister for Planning on 1 February 2006 pursuant to the s75J of the Environmental Planning and Assessment Act 1979 (EP&A Act).

 The WEP was granted Development Consent (SSD-6764) by the Minster for Planning under Part 4 of the EP&A Act on 24 April 2017.
-Refer to Section 2.1 that describes the surrender of Project Approval PA05-0021.
+Refer to Section 1.0 describes the surrender of Project Approval PA05-0021 and current statutory approvals.

 Development Consent (SSD-6764) outlines the required blasting criteria that WCPL must comply with and sets out the general requirements of this BMgtP.
-This BMgtP has been prepared in accordance with the requirements of Development Consent (SSD-6764).
+This BMgtP has been prepared in accordance with the requirements of Development Consent (SSD-6764) as modified.